Pieloth/ASUS-G713PV-fix/README.md

 ## Issues covered
 Here is a summary of different G713PV laptop issues, and their status after using this utility batch script.

-Solved means here: Did not experience this anymore 😊
+Solved means here: Not experience this anymore 😊

 |Issues on G713PV | After using utility | Comments |
 |-------|-------|---|